 Mark Hart is the Public Information Officer for this project and can be reached at (520) 628-5376.

 RESEARCH PROJECT FIELD NOTES

 Research biologists have been compiling location data on all Catalina sheep and constructing databases to house the data.
-We have also been fine-tuning sampling strategies to take habitat measurements in locations used by sheep and in randomly selected locations across the area occupied by sheep.
+Now with almost 6 months of location data collected, it is exciting that we can start looking for patterns and marking out sheep use areas so that we can refine our habitat suitability sampling strategies and measurements for model construction.
 These data will help to characterize the attributes of vegetation structure, density and composition where sheep are found, and together with variables like topography (e.g., slope and ruggedness) and sheep group composition, will help define what factors place a sheep at risk of mortality.
 As well, we continue to monitor both individuals and small bands of sheep to observe and document ewes with lambs and observe the changes in group dynamics, sheep movements and behaviors.
-MAPS